 Word Popularity: Which English words and names are used most often?

-- Most Popular Names over the Centuries: See how popular your name and the names of your friends are today and in the past.
+- Most Popular Names: See how popular your name and the names of your friends are today and over the centuries.

 - 85,000 Words in order of their Frequency of Occurrence.
 Which words are most often used in English?